-- Maximize borrowing capacity
+- Maximize borrowing capacity, increase liquidity

 - Fuel growth and profitability

 Business Credit – FAQs

 ABL is lending secured by an asset.
 This means that if a loan is not paid, an asset can be taken in its place.
 ABL allows your company to have available cash between the time of payment and expenses.
 This involves lending off of accounts receivable and bridges the gap between delays in selling a product and receiving payment for it.
 Instead of waiting for an actual payment of an invoice, your company can borrow based off of the value of the actual invoice.
-ABL is beneficial to the business client because it allows for growth without unnecessary risk.
+ABL is beneficial to the business client, because it allows for growth without unnecessary risk.

 In factoring, a business sells its accounts receivables at a discount.
 Factoring is not a loan, it is the purchase of an asset.
-Asset based lending is an actual loan that the borrower can use on a daily basis.
+Asset-based lending is an actual loan that the borrower can use on a daily basis.
 The borrower is still collecting on the invoices, but the cash goes directly to the ABL group and is then applied to pay down their line.
-Depending on the terms of an asset based loan, a borrower would not have to tell their debtors that their invoices are owned by the ABL group.
+Depending on the terms of an asset-based loan, a borrower would not have to tell their debtors that their invoices are owned by the ABL group.
 In factoring, the debtor would directly pay the factor (financial institution) for the full value of the asset.

+A company must have an asset that the lender would be able to recoup funds with, if the borrower were to default on the loan.
+Industries that would qualify are manufacturers, temporary employment agencies, and various types of retail sellers.
 Businesses that would not qualify are professionals (i.e. Attorneys, CPAs), medical industry and construction.
 These would not qualify because there is no tangible asset to guarantee payment.
-Usually these industries would have a contract stipulating what requirements must be met in order to receive payment.
+Usually, these industries would have a contract stipulating what requirements must be met in order to receive payment.
 An ABL line would require a hard transaction that guarantees an amount is rightfully owed.